argondev22/template.utils/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Create a new task
+about: Common tasks to be completed
 assignees: "argondev22"
 ---